Skip to content

 You may be interested to read

-This Alert is based on: Tesfaye S, and others.
+This summary is based on: Tesfaye S, and others.
 Comparison of amitriptyline supplemented with pregabalin, pregabalin supplemented with amitriptyline, and duloxetine supplemented with pregabalin for the treatment of diabetic peripheral neuropathic pain (OPTION-DM): a multicentre, double-blind, randomised crossover trial.
 Lancet 2022; 400: 680–690.

 A report including the cost-effectiveness analysis and a plain language summary: Tesfaye S, and others.
 Optimal pharmacotherapy pathway in adults with diabetic peripheral neuropathic pain: the OPTION-DM RCT.
 Health and Technology Assessment 2022; 16: 1–138.